MSPayneII/si579assignment2/README.md

 What's included:
 - Responsive layout for mobile, tablet, and larger screens.
-- hover effects for links
+- Hover effects for links
 - Links to resume and hw part 2

 What's not included: